mehathab-a/ML-/Age_Gender_Ethnicity Predictor/readme.md

 # Dataset Contains 22k images

- Age Classifier is saved as : 'age_class_model.sav' Gender Classifier is saved as : 'gender_class_model.sav' Ethnicity Classifier is saved as : 'ethnicity_class_model.sav'
+ Age Classifier is saved as : 'age_class_model.json' and Weights as : 'age_class_model.h5'
+ Gender Classifier is saved as : 'gen_class_model.json' and Weights as : "gen_class_model.h5"
+ Ethnicity Classifier is saved as : 'eth_class_model.json' and Weights as : "eth_class_model.h5"

  You Can Use Them to predict or train a new set of data